Welryzis/PyMenuManager/README.md

 # PyMenuManager
-**PyMenuManager** - is a simple Python package for create and manage console menus.
+**PyMenuManager** - is a simple Python package for creating and managing console menus.
 Its provides easy-to-use interface for developers.

 ## Table of Contents